ctrich/Capstone/README.md

 	Found in LoginController.Java.
 Second Language is French.

-### Provide the ability to view the calendar by month and by week.
+### Provides the ability to view the calendar by month and by week.
 	Found in AppointmentMonthController and AppointmentWeekController.
  ![Reports App by month](https://user-images.githubusercontent.com/41929486/181087464-49aca55c-64c5-4fc5-86a0-352fa3ababdb.png)

-### Provide the ability to automatically adjust appointment times based on user time zones and daylight saving time.
+### Provides the ability to automatically adjust appointment times based on user time zones and daylight saving time.
 	Times are converted in AppointmentDAO.java

-### Write exception controls to prevent each of the following.
-You may use the same mechanism of exception control more than once, but you must incorporate at least  two different mechanisms of exception control.
+### Contains exception controls to prevent each of the following.

 •   scheduling an appointment outside business hours Appointment times are selected using a combobox making it impossible to select times ouside of business hours